AlexisAuriac/crypto_2022_2023/subject.md

 - How many challenges you've solved.
 - *How* you solved those challenges.
 - Your ability to explain your reasoning.
-- Any scripts you submit as proof that you did the task (if it rezuired scripting)
+- Any scripts you submit as proof that you did the task (if it required scripting)

 You should present a detailed write-up of all the exercises you did, starting with this one.
 You are free to use whichever medium you prefer: simple text file, a Teams chat, some slides, a PDF, a